ylvazm/my-code-samples/README.md

 ## Repository Structure

 - **R/** – examples in R *(to be added)*
+  - `01-temperature-converter.R` – An applicable function that converts a given temperature in Celsius, Fahrenheit or Kelvin to another chosen unit.

 - **Python/** – examples in Python *(to be added)*
-  - `01-temperature-converter.py` – A short program that converts temperatures in Celsius to Fahrenheit and Kelvin.
+  - `01-temperature-converter.py` – A short interactive program that converts temperatures in Celsius to Fahrenheit and Kelvin.

 ## Usage